 The San Antonio Performing Arts Center, the name for the combined venues of the Majestic Theatre and the Charline McCombs Empire Theatre, was officially dedicated on September 11, 1989.

 In 1987, the City Council of San Antonio approved the purchase of the Majestic Theatre and Empire Theatre.
 The theatres were master leased to Las Casas Foundation for preservation and restoration purposes.
-ACE Theatrical Group, Inc. was retained by Las Casas to manage the Majestic Theatre and the Charline McCombs Empire Theatre.
-ACE is responsible for the overall management of the theatre complex, which includes programming, marketing, maintenance and daily operation of the theatres.
+Ambassador Theatre Group (ATG) was retained by Las Casas to manage the Majestic Theatre and the Charline McCombs Empire Theatre.
+ATG is responsible for the overall management of the theatre complex, which includes programming, marketing, maintenance and daily operation of the theatres.

 Las Casas Foundation’s first commitment was to restore the Majestic Theatre as the cornerstone of the San Antonio Performing Arts Center.
 In 1928-1929, it took 11 months to build at a cost of $3 million.
 In 1988-1989, it took 11 months to restore at an approximate cost of $4.5 million.